INTRODUCTION

 There was no dominant religion in Heliopolis, but every citizen who reached 25 years of age was required by law to select whatever religion they want, and stick with it for at least one year.
 According to the official lists, the vast majority were listed as Christians, but they had no idea what their faith was, or what duties Christianity imposes upon a person.

 In the Square of the Star, and in its adjacent streets and alleyways, one could always see the noisy crowd that flocked here to select a faith.
-Others came to this square to propose a new religion they had invented, or to find followers.
-Here, a labyrinth had been formed by temples from every century and nation, through which thousands of people hopelessly wandered in search of God.
+Others came to this square to propose a new religion that they invented, or to find followers.
+Here, a labyrinth was formed by temples from every century and nation, through which thousands of people hopelessly wandered in search of God.

 The priests of Osiris crowded on the steps of a wide marble staircase, adorned with two rows of lions with feminine faces.
 Inside their temple, which they entered through a small triangular door, it was dark and cold, like in an empty well.
 In silver vases, muddy water from the Nile was preserved which was used by the ill to moisten their bodies; fat black cats with disgusting meows ran between the rows of stone tombs that held the embalmed bodies of the ancient Egyptian religion's rich followers.